Dad’s 3P 2024

 • Mouthfeel

-• Off-dry, moderately high carbonation, with a lingering bitter finish.
+• Medium-light body, moderately high carbonation, and smooth finish with a slightly extended bitterness.